Call Us

 This can include joint and muscle pain, headaches and back pain, and can range from mild aches to extreme and debilitating pain.
 These aches and pains can leave you feeling distracted and irritable, stopping you from being able to enjoy activities, sports and hobbies you once took part in.

-As depression and pain share the same nerve pathways and brain chemicals, it is thought that this connection is one of the reasons why people experience pain when dealing with depression.
+As depression and pain share the same nerve pathways and brain chemicals, it's thought that this connection is one of the reasons why people experience pain when dealing with depression.

 Tiredness and fatigue

-Depression can leave you feeling exhausted, regardless of how long you have slept for.
+Depression can leave you feeling exhausted, regardless of how long you've slept for.
 This can happen for a number of reasons, including:

 • The psychological burden of depression